calebdw/laraflake/README.md

 ]);
 ```

-You can also just use the `Str` macro to check if a value is a valid Snowflake:
+You can also just use the `Str::isSnowflake` macro to check if a value is a valid Snowflake:

 ```php
 use Illuminate\Support\Str;